zsiciarz/django-markitup/README.txt

 Last, use the ``markitup_editor`` template tag to apply the MarkItUp! editor to a textarea in your page.
 It accepts one argument, the HTML id of the textarea.
-Note that if you are rendering the textarea in the usual way via a Django form object, that id value is available as ``form.fieldname.auto_id``::
+If you are rendering the textarea in the usual way via a Django form object, that id value is available as ``form.fieldname.auto_id``::

     {{ form.fieldname }}